BadPharma/Mock4/README.md

 Good luck!!

-Just download the files and run it on your local sever from your editor.
+Just download the files and run it on your local sever from your editor OR use a site like JSfiddle to run the code.

 Going to avoid hosting this due to probable legal issues
 </div>